-Hong Kong’s food and beverage sector recorded a 10 per cent year on year drop in business over the Christmas period, an industry leader said, as 1.2 million trips were made through the city’s borders on the first day of the long holiday.
+Hong Kong’s food and beverage sector recorded a 10 per cent drop in business year on year over the Christmas period, an industry leader said, as 1.2 million trips were made through the city’s borders on the first day of the long holiday.

 Simon Wong Ka-wo, president of the Hong Kong Federation of Restaurants and Related Trades, told a radio show on Friday that the city’s dining establishments struggled to attract customers because many locals had travelled across the border for the holidays.